datastax/spark-cassandra-connector/doc/0_quick_start.md

 ### Prerequisites

-Install and launch a Cassandra 2.0 cluster and a Spark cluster.
+Install and launch a Cassandra cluster and a Spark cluster.

 Configure a new Scala project with the following dependencies:

- - Apache Spark 0.9 or 1.0 and its dependencies
+ - Apache Spark and its dependencies
  - Apache Cassandra thrift and clientutil libraries matching the version of Cassandra
  - DataStax Cassandra driver for your Cassandra version